 Full Flatulence Gas (stratocaster infinititis)

-FFG also exhibits additional symptoms such as parts and accessories, and countless plectrums.
+GAS also exhibits additional symptoms such as parts and accessories, and countless plectrums.

 Risks of Visiting Someone You Know Who Suffers from Gas